chriswayg/ansible-initial-server/README.md

 `travis` - these tasks will be skipped in Travis testing

+`proxmox` - these tasks are only intended for Proxmox and should be skipped on a VPS (--skip-tags "proxmox")

 - Check which tasks are going to be executed (example)

 ```